 Thanks to all of the votes the school received in

-the Samsung Solve for Tomorrow grant competition earlier this year,
+the Samsung Solve for Tomorrow grant competition,

-on July 2: Buckles, a social therapeutic classroom assistance dog.
+on July 2, 2012: Buckles, a social therapeutic classroom assistance dog.

-Buckles comes to our school from the
+Buckles came to our school from the

-will live with Schoharie Central School's Director of Curriculum & Pupil
+National Education for Assistance Dogs (NEADS) organization and lives with Schoharie Central School's Director of Curriculum & Pupil

-Personnel Services, Linda Nevulis, who recently completed five days of
+Personnel Services, Linda Nevulis.
+Nevulis completed

-training at the NEADS facility in Massachusetts working with Buckles so
+training at the NEADS facility in Massachusetts, working with Buckles so